basvanwesting/genetic-algorithm/README.md

 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Add simulated annealing strategy
 * Add scaling to evolve and permutate?
-* Rename DiscreteGenotype to SetGenotype, EnumGenotype or ListGenotype?
-* Rename ContinuousGenotype to RangeGenotype?

 ## MAYBE
 * Add Roulette competition with and without duplicates (with fitness ordering)
 * Add OrderOne crossover for UniqueGenotype?
-* Add WholeArithmetic crossover for ContinuousGenotype?
+* Add WholeArithmetic crossover for RangeGenotype?
 * Add scaling helper function
 * Default max_stale_generations to 1 for SteepestAscent